dell/csm-docs/content/docs/deployment/csmoperator/drivers/powermax.md

 CSI PowerMax ReverseProxy is a component that will be installed with the CSI PowerMax driver.
 For more details on this feature, see the related [documentation](https://dell.github.io/csm-docs/docs/csidriver/features/powermax/#csi-powermax-reverse-proxy).

 #### Pre-requisites
-Create a TLS secret that holds an SSL certificate and a private key which is required by the reverse proxy server.
+Create a TLS secret that holds an SSL certificate and a private key.
+This is required by the reverse proxy server.
 Use a tool such as `openssl` to generate this secret using the example below:

 ```bash